Assisted Living

 Medicare

-Original Medicare fully covers the first 20 days of care in a nursing facility, then pays $204 each day for days 21-100.
+Original Medicare fully covers the first 20 days of care in a nursing facility, then pays $209.50 each day for days 21-100.
 After that, coverage stops.[01]
-You can learn more about Medicare’s coverage on their site.

-To reduce your costs, Martin Sbriglio, CEO of Ryders Health Management, a group of nursing homes in Connecticut, and licensed registered nurse, suggests adding Medigap to your Original Medicare plan.
+Medigap or Medicare Advantage plans typically don’t cover nursing home expenses.[02]
+However, Martin Sbriglio, CEO of Ryders Health Management — a group of nursing homes in Connecticut — and licensed registered nurse, recommends that people consider adding a Medigap plan to their Original Medicare plan.

-Sbriglio said that some families with a Medicare Advantage plan were unpleasantly surprised by their coverage.
-He cautions that the insurance companies that set up Medicare Advantage plans, sometimes known as managed Medicare, don’t always offer as much coverage as Original Medicare.
-Depending on the company offering Medicare Advantage, nursing home care may only be covered if the nursing home has a contract with your particular Medicare Advantage plan.[03]
+Medicare Advantage plan policyholders are sometimes unpleasantly surprised by their coverage.
+Some insurance companies that offer Medicare Advantage plans, also known as managed Medicare, don’t always offer as much coverage as Original Medicare.
+Depending on the company offering Medicare Advantage, nursing home care may only be covered if the nursing home has a contract with that Medicare Advantage plan.

 Medicaid